Race Discrimination Employment Attorneys in Santa Clara

 Specialization in Race Discrimination Makes the Difference

-As California’s largest employee-side law firm, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
-Throughout every sector and covering employers with more than five employees, federal and state laws ensure that employees have the right to a safe, secure and fair workplace free from discrimination.
+As a California employee-side law firm, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
+Throughout every sector and covering employers with more than five employees, federal and state laws ensure that employees have the right to a safe, secure, and fair workplace free from discrimination.
 If you have been the victim of employment discrimination at work, our attorneys are here to fight for you.
-With decades of the collective experience and the resources to take on the largest corporations, our firm is well positioned to fight on behalf of all victims of employment discrimination based on race.
+With decades of collective experience and the resources to take on the largest corporations, our firm is well-positioned to fight on behalf of all victims of employment discrimination based on race.